This document details the digital assets policy and mechanisms put into place for all issued AMPs.

 The entire amount of issued AMPs, two billion (2,000,000,000) in total, was generated by Craig Sellars, Founder of Omni Foundation and CTO of Bitfinex.

 Craig acted as trustee for all initial AMP transactions, under a multi-sig solution during which he allocated them to different wallets.
 Craig continues to act as a trustee and evaluator for some of these wallets, as described below.

 Craig will oversee AMP use and ascertain that it is done according to the following bylaws:

-The HyperSpace’s success is predicated on the entire content ecosystem getting used to and adopting the ideas we espouse, putting the value created within the attention economy in the hands of those responsible for it – via the flow of AMPs.
+HyperSpace’s success is predicated on the entire content ecosystem getting used to and adopting the ideas we espouse, putting the value created within the attention economy in the hands of those responsible for it – via the flow of AMPs.
 For this to happen and a replacement of the exploitative models prevalent today to be successfully implemented, nearly every internet user will need access to AMPs.

-The large amount of AMPs HyperSpace holds will be used to seed the new marketplace and forming economy.
+As per the digital assets policy, the large amount of AMPs HyperSpace holds will be used to seed the new marketplace and forming economy.
 The vast majority of AMPs will be distributed responsibly, in ever-increasing amounts as the network matures and grows.

 AMP Wallet Distribution